How to start selling photos and illustrations on microstock

 A number of microstock sites also sell vector art, and some sell Flash animations and video, as well as images.

-Ok and what is royalty-free?
+OK and what is royalty-free?
 Check the Wikipedia again.

 Royalty-free (RF) – „Free“ in this context means „free of royalties (paying each time you use an image)“.
 It does not mean the image is free to use without purchasing a license or that the image is in the public domain.